#Wrecsam2025 – Our bid to become the UK City of Culture in 2025!

 The Eisteddfod is the largest cultural festival in Europe and is a celebration of the Welsh language and culture.
 Encompassing all aspects of the arts and culture of Wales, the Eisteddfod is an inclusive and welcoming festival, which attracts over 175,000 visitors each year.
 Described as Wales’ leading mobile regeneration project, the Eisteddfod week is the highlight of a two year community project, bringing people of all ages and backgrounds together.

 Winning the City of Culture bid will be an amazing opportunity for Wrexham, and we’re confident the year will be hugely successful as well as providing a long lasting legacy to the future.”

 What is the UK City of Culture Award?

-Wrexham County Borough has been selected as one of the eight areas longlisted for the 2025 UK City of Culture award.
+Wrexham County Borough has been selected as one of the four areas shortlisted to become UK City of Culture in 2025.

 This competition uses culture as a catalyst for levelling up areas outside London and puts new parts of the UK on the cultural map internationally.

 This is the first time regions and groups of towns have been encouraged to apply to become ‘UK City of Culture,’ with 2 of the 4 remaining in the bid (us included) not being cities.